MVan35/resGF/README.md

 # resGF

+In a world subjected to increasing landscape fragmentation, we hope that this gradient forest approach and other machine learning techniques will prove useful to understand landscape connectivity.

 By design, resGF has the ability to handle multiple environmental predicators to generate resistance surface.
+The gradient forest approach could be applied to wide range of genetic datasets including whole-genome, RAD-seq, microsatellite or even Genotyping-in-Thousands by sequencing (GT-seq) datasets.

 # install
 ```R